mlab817/faqs/src/philippine-carabao-center/how-does-pcc-ensure-that-the-milk-delivered-is-in-good-quality.md

 ---
  title: How does PCC ensure that the milk delivered is in good quality?

-tags: ["pcc","ensure","milk","delivered","good","quality"]

  ---

-### Philippine Carabao Center
+## Philippine Carabao Center

-## How does PCC ensure that the milk delivered is in good quality?
+# How does PCC ensure that the milk delivered is in good quality?

  - PCC makes sure that the raw milk to be produced by the farmers will be handled with good hygienic practices.